Mohammad-Eshtaiwi/reading-notes/Forms-and-JS-Events.md

 - Text input: general text input
 - Password input: make the entered data look like dots
-- Text area: used to multi lines entery
+- Text area: used to multi-lines entry

 Making Choices:

-- Radio buttons: make user enter one choice
+- Radio buttons: make the user enter one choice
-- Checkboxes: make user enter multi choices
+- Checkboxes: make the user enter multi choices
-- Drop-down boxes: make dropdown list and the user select one
+- Drop-down boxes: make a dropdown list and the user select one

 ## input attributes

-- name: give it a name to let the server to idintfiy it.
+- name: give it a name to let the server to identify it.
 - maxlength: validate to the max entry characters

-select tag used to craate a dropdown list input and put inside it a group of selete tags to define a posible values
+the select tag used to create a dropdown list input and put inside it a group of select tags to define a possible values

 # JS Events

-Events is a function that triggered when something happend. we can assign an event to a element using the dom:
+Events are a function that triggered when something happened. we can assign an event to an element using the dom:

 document.element.addEventListener("event",function)